BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 ## Base Requirements

 dCBOR encoders MUST only emit CBOR conforming to the requirements "Core Deterministic Encoding Requirements" of {{-CBOR}} §4.2.1.
+To summarize,

-To summarize, dCBOR codecs:
+dCBOR encoders:

 1. MUST encode variable-length integers using the shortest form possible.
 2. MUST encode floating-point values using the shortest form that preserves the value.